MrYsLab/s3-extend/docs/browsers.md

 _How To Use The OneGPIO Extensions_ section of this document and that it is still running.

-If the warning appears after successfully starting the Python extension, then please visit the Troubleshooting section for the extension you are using, and follow the instructions there.
+If the warning appears after successfully starting the Python extension, please visit the Troubleshooting section for the extension you are using, and follow the instructions there.